SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 so that both sides of the addition are of the same type.
 The addition would not be allowed without this conversion in place.

-The rules for numeric variables are different to the rules for number *literals* seen earlier – where the literal value ``3`` was added to the literal value ``0.14159`` – because number literals do not have an explicit type in and of themselves.
+The rules for numeric variables are different from the rules for numeric literals seen earlier – where the literal value ``3`` was added to the literal value ``0.14159`` – because number literals do not have an explicit type in and of themselves.
 Their type is only inferred at the point that they are evaluated by the compiler.